Springfield & Eugene 1031 Exchanges

 2. A net worth of over $1,000,000, excluding the value of the primary residence.

-3. Financial sophistication, or extensive experience/ certifications related to investments
+3. Financial sophistication, extensive experience or certifications related to investments.

 1031 Exchanges In Oregon